discljord/discljord/README.md

 If you find any other issues, please report them, and I'll attempt to fix them as soon as possible!

-## How it Works

-TODO: Give background on how discljord works under the hood.

-### Asynchronous Calls

-TODO: Give specific information on how core.async is used in discljord.

-### Sharding

-TODO: Give specific information on how sharding is handled in dislcjord.

 ## License

 Copyright © 2017 Joshua Suskalo